RastislavKish/nvda2speechd/README.md

 ## Usage

-After either compiling or downloading a pre-built version of the nvda2speechd client, rename the library to either nvdaControllerClient32.dll or nvdaControllerClient64.dll, according to the architecture.
-This step is not performed automatically to avoid confusion with the original library.

-Then, replace the real NVDA controller dll with the one of nvda2speechd.
+After either compiling or downloading a pre-built version of the nvda2speechd client, replace the real NVDA controller dll with the one of nvda2speechd.

 Launch the server in your Linux environment, and start the Windows application in Wine.
 The Speech should be routed to speech Dispatcher.